bio-ontology-research-group/Ontology-based-normalization/README.md

 Below is a description of the code and data included in this repository.
 ## Dictionary creation
-To create a dictionary based on an ontology *Onto.owl*, under the folder "Create dictionary" run from the terminal:
+To create a dictionary based on an ontology *Onto.owl*, under the folder *Create dictionary* run from the terminal:
 ```
 python create_dictionary.py Onto.owl dict.mwt
 ```